 Hurt them, physically, digitally, or spiritually, it's all the same, give them a new Hard Limit, rip their fuckin arm off, kill them.
 You don't go up against the corps without taking a few blows.

 When you fuck them up, they should want to Resist.
 That's good, this is how we hold tension.
 Encourage that.

 Make something happen off screen and then let the players know.
 Let them know what's happening soon, or far away, or what will happen if they do the thing, or what will happen if they don't.
 Give hints and clues the size of fuckin billboards.

 A common version of advertising is to start or tick a clock.
 It's a nice visible mechanical way to show the world moving.
 Just make sure that when you do, you show it in the fiction as well, each tick on the clock should be something happening somewhere.

 Make their move work but not quite how they wanted.
 Maybe it affects way more than intended, maybe the result is kinda shitty, maybe they get the wrong target, maybe let them know what the cost is and see if they still want it.

 Just make shit worse.
 Split the party, corner them, have them run out of time, give them ugly choices, have shit happen off screen like burgling their home or tailing them or abducting their boyfriend.
-If there's a Corp that has Turmoil from the Crew, get them involved.
+If there's a Corp that has negative rep with the Crew, get them involved.